Monthly Archives

 By | Serial | No Comments

-Daisy picked up a Hollywood Pulse from a stack of already-read newspapers loosely scattered on a front window ledge.
-She took it to her usual seat at the counter, where she ordered a cappuccino and a donut with rose petals in the glaze.
+Daisy took it to a seat at the counter, where she ordered a cappuccino and a donut with rose petals in the glaze.
 Her nod to the waitress was nominal.
 She was a regular but not really.
 Cordial but not chatty.
-She opened the pulse to the ads.
-Scanning them, she found an ad for a local landscaper: “Bernardo’s brush clearance and Landscaping.”
-It was just what she was looking for.
+Opening the pulse, she scanned the ads and found one for a local landscaper: “Bernardo’s brush clearance and Landscaping.”
+She circled it.

 error: Content is protected !!